-Planet A’s Lena Thiede on bringing rigorous science to climate investing: ‘It's still the Wild West’
+Planet A’s Lena Thiede on bringing rigorous science to climate VC: ‘It's still the Wild West’

 When Lena Thiede co-founded Planet A Ventures in 2020, she saw a venture capital industry eager to pour money into climate tech – but with little understanding of which solutions would deliver the most impact.